ehazlett/interlock/readme.md

 * Add some CNAMEs or /etc/host entries for your IP.
 Interlock uses the `hostname` in the container config to add backends to the proxy.

 # Optional Data
-There is also the ability to send configuration data.
-This allows for customization of the backends.
-To use this, specify the options as a JSON payload in the environment variable `INTERLOCK_DATA`.
+There is also the ability to send configuration data when running containers.
+This allows for customization of the backend configuration in HAProxy.
+To use this, specify the options as a JSON payload in the environment variable `INTERLOCK_DATA` when launching a container.
 For example:

 ## Data Fields